kubeflow/blog/_posts/2024-09-19-gsoc-2024-summary-llm-hyperparameter-optimization-api.md

 ## My Learning Journey

-This is my first experience with open source, and I gained extensive technical knowledge throughout this project, including Docker, Kubernetes, and Kubeflow itself.
+This is my first experience contributing to an open source project, and I gained extensive technical knowledge throughout this project, including Docker, Kubernetes, and Kubeflow itself.
 Before developing and implementing the API, I invested significant time onboarding and familiarizing myself with Kubeflow.
 The [official documentation](https://www.kubeflow.org/docs/) and [GitHub repository](https://github.com/kubeflow) were invaluable resources during this process.

 Beyond these technical skills, I also learned several key lessons that extend into broader personal and professional growth.